-If you purchase common stock in this offering, you will incur immediate and substantial dilution of approximately \$ per share, representing the difference between the assumed public offering price of \$ per share which is the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our net tangible book value per share after giving effect to this offering.
-As of June 30, 2020, there were 3,932,809 shares subject to outstanding options with a weighted-average exercise price of \$8.13 per share.
+If you purchase common stock in this offering, you will incur immediate and substantial dilution of approximately \$14.78 per share, representing the difference between the public offering price of \$23.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and our net tangible book value per share after giving effect to this offering.
+As of September 30, 2020, there were 3,951,872 shares subject to outstanding options with a weighted-average exercise price of \$8.52 per share.
 To the extent that these outstanding options are ultimately exercised or the underwriters exercise their option to purchase additional shares, you will incur further dilution.
 See the section of this prospectus titled "Dilution" for a further description of the dilution you will experience immediately after this offering.